Ryan X-13 Vertijet: Operational history

 The X-13 was designed to investigate vertical takeoff, horizontal flight transition, and return to vertical flight for landing.
 The first prototype of the X-13 was equipped with temporary tricycle landing gear.
 The X-13 was flown conventionally on December 10, 1955 to test its aerodynamic characteristics.
 The Vertijet was then fitted with a temporary "tail sitting" rig.
 On May 28, 1956, it was flown from the ground in a vertical position to test its hovering qualities.
 The X-13 VertiJet completed its first full-cycle flight at Edwards Air Force Base, California, on April 11, 1957, when it took off vertically from its mobile trailer, angled over into a horizontal attitude, and flew for several minutes.
 The X-13 then transitioned to vertical flight and slowly descended back onto its trailer and landed.

-Survivors
+Surviving aircraft

 Only two X-13 aircraft were built and both are on public display: